demisto/content-docs/docs/concepts/getting-started-guide.md

 Because of that, we recommend following these steps, and reading the aforementioned resources before creating custom content:
 1. Understand the [Cortex XSOAR Concepts](../concepts/concepts).
 2. Read the [FAQ](../concepts/faq).
-3. Register to the [Learning Center](http://education.paloaltonetworks.com/learningcenter), and go through the [Product Training section](../partners/become-a-tech-partner#3-take-required-training).
+3. Register to the [Learning Center](http://education.paloaltonetworks.com/learningcenter), and go through the [Product Training section of "Become an XSOAR Partner"](../partners/become-a-tech-partner#3-take-required-training).
 4. For Cortex XSOAR server (non-content) documentations, refer to the [Cortex XSOAR Product Documentation Page](https://docs.paloaltonetworks.com/cortex/cortex-xsoar.html).
 5. Join the [Palo Alto Networks DFIR Slack community](https://start.paloaltonetworks.com/join-our-slack-community), and join the *#demisto-developers* channel.
 6. If you consider publishing your content to the [Cortex XSOAR Marketplace](https://cortex.marketplace.pan.dev/marketplace), read the [contribution article](../contributing/contributing) for additional info.